 When I lived in the cabin, entertainment was never a problem because I spent a great deal of my "free" time keeping the woodstove stoked up, replenishing the woodpile, sweeping up wood chips, carrying water from the well, laundering clothes by hand, pruning trees, clearing brush, building stone walls, and taking care of general chores.
 In the spare time I had, I did a lot of reading, creative writing, hiking, shooting, and moon-gazing.
 I was easily entertained and didn't have to consider the needs of anyone but myself.

 If you have children of any age, keeping them occupied in a formerly electric world can be manageable with a little planning.
 For your video-game junkies, there are hand-held games that can be put aside (along with plenty of spare batteries) in case the power goes out.
-Cellphones and tablets (again, keep lots of batteries or a solar charger) can help fill the silent void left by a dead TV set, and make sure you have plenty of reading and writing materials.
+Walkmans (again, keep lots of batteries) can help fill the silent void left by a dead TV set, and make sure you have plenty of reading and writing materials.
 If you can take some time now to teach all your offspring something 'crafty' to occupy their hands and minds (anything from drawing to fence-building), you'll be able to alleviate a lot of boredom later on.
 Small children can usually be kept busy "helping" or playing board games.
-Keep an assortment of small toys, action figures, puzzles, art and craft materials, and other cheap junky stuff around just in case.
-If you're "confined to quarters" set up an exercise routine you can do to music from a battery-operated or hand-crank radio, cellphone, or mp3 player.
+Keep an assortment of small toys, action figures, puzzles, art and craft materials and other cheap junky stuff around just in case.
+If you're "confined to quarters" set up an exercise routine you can do to music from your battery-operated or hand-crank radio.

 All family members should be conditioned to helping with daily chores, making it less stressful to enlist their aid for major cleanup or minor housekeeping when disaster strikes.
 Since living without the convenience features of a "normal" world takes up a lot more time and energy, there should be less idle time to go around; however, you still need to plan for it.
 Then your own entertainment needs have to be considered.